alvfig/calclm/README.md

 ## About

-If necessary you can ask for support sending a message to the [author](email:alvfig666@gmail.com) or contact Lady WB on Lords Mobile game.
+If necessary you can ask for support sending a message to the [author](email:alvfig666@gmail.com) or contacting Lady WB on Lords Mobile game.

 This project is on [Github](https://github.com/alvfig/calclm).